sycko/Website/source/projects/index.markdown

 sharing: true
 footer: true
 ---
 As mentioned before, the vast majority of my projects are posted to soundcloud.
-I do have other projects that will be added to this site at a later time.
+There I produce under the alias sYcko, producing various mashups, single tracks, and remixes

+In addition to my soundcloud projects, I also built the subwoofer I use to mix and master my music.
+Over the duration of a week I, along with the help of some friends, constructed an 18" x 18" MDF board box for an Eminence Lab 12 Subwoofer.
+Following the construction of the box for the subwoofer, I built the desk I currently use.
+It is a 5' wide wooden desk with aluminium accents and selving on the legs.
+Pictures are soon to follow.